+Valve surgery (replacement and repair) is the most common type of minimally invasive procedure.
 There are many types of incisions used by surgeons who perform valve surgery.
-Please talk to your surgeon about the type of incision(s) and scar(s) you can expect to have.
+Plese talk to your surgeon about the types of incision(s) and scar(s) you might expect to have.